Information on Hackney Carriages and private hire taxis

 Brighton & Hove's white and aqua taxis, known as Hackney Carriages, are available at taxi ranks.
 You can also hail them in the street, or book them by telephoning an operator.

 Private hire cars, including app based operators, can only be booked through an operator.
 They cannot wait at taxi ranks, and should not stop and pick you up if you hail them.

 All Brighton & Hove Hackney Carriage taxis, private hire cars and their drivers and operators are licensed by the council annually.
 Vehicles are subject to age limits and mechanical tests.
 Drivers undergo periodic police, DVLA and medical checks.

-Please beware of any car which stops to pick you up if it's not a licensed taxi or you have not made a booking.
+Please beware of any car which stops to pick you up if it's not a licensed taxi, or you haven't made a booking.

 View or download our taxi leaflet (PDF 362KB) for more information.